samrocketman/blog/_posts/2015-11-01-concurrent-groovy-job-dsl.md

 ##### My first Groovy thread

-Gareth Bowles wrote a nice [Groovy script][thread-join] which shows an example accomplishing two things: spawning a thread and joining it.
+Gareth Bowles wrote a nice [Groovy script][thread-join] which shows an example, accomplishing two things: spawning a thread and joining it.
 What is interesting is that threads in Groovy can be spawned and started by passing [closures][closures].
 For example: